sagnik3788/FlowCD/README.md

     type: "QuickSync"
 ```

-and write `kubectl apply -f flowcd.yaml` and your flowcd deployed on the default ns
+and write `kubectl apply -f flowcd.yaml` and your FlowCD application will be deployed to the default namespace

 no complexity simple architecture which you can scale easily and separately